 - Certain files/applications present on bad sectors of the drive may fail to open

 - The sudden disappearance of files

 These signs need not mean your hard drive has failed already, but it certainly indicates an issue that may cause your hard drive to fail eventually.
-Hence, it is extremely important that you backup everything on this drive when data is still accessible and not ignores these signs.
+Hence, it is extremely important that you backup everything that was saved on this drive when data is still accessible and not ignore any of the signs.

 Whenever you see signs of failing hard drive such as hard drive refusing to mount or is not recognized, your files saved on the hard drive all of a sudden got disappeared, etc the first thing you should do is make a backup of your data and store it on a separate storage device.
 In case your hard drive has already failed you can make use of Remo Recover to recover all of your files from any hard drive.

 Hope you found this article helpful.
 Feel free to ask any additional questions, we will be more than happy to answer.